 Assigning 100% of their capacity ensures maximum utilization of resources.

-2. What are the challenges of resource allocation?
+What are the challenges of resource allocation?

 Despite taking necessary control measures, the project scope can still change anytime during the project lifecycle.
-In addition, changes in Project requirements in an agile world can lead to fluctuating resource demands.
+In addition, changes in project requirements in an agile world can lead to fluctuating resource demands.
 So, without an up-to-date resource schedule, frequent allocations to meet the changing needs become incredibly challenging.

-2.2 Use of outdated legacy tools:
+Use of outdated legacy tools

-2.3 Miscommunication between sales and delivery team:
+Miscommunication between sales and delivery team

 While focusing on achieving sales targets, sometimes the sales team doesn’t involve the delivery team before signing the deal.
 As a result, the delivery team ends up scrambling for resource allocations at the eleventh hour to meet the delivery deadline.

 The inability to forecast future pipeline project requirements prohibits identifying skill shortages in advance.
-This incorrect estimation of capacity vs. demand hinders the resource allocation process.
+This incorrect estimation of capacity vs. demand hinders the project resource allocation process.

-3. What are the benefits of resource allocation in project management?
+What are the benefits of resource allocation in project management?

 Resource allocation is essential in project management as it allows you to plan and prepare for project implementation or achieving goals.
-In addition, it helps schedule resources in advance and provides an insight into the project team’s progress.
+In addition, it helps schedule resources in advance and provides insight into the project team’s progress.

-Resource allocation is much more than just delegating assignments.
+Allocation of resources is much more than just delegating assignments.
 It plays a vital role in project and operations management and eventually improves business performance.
 It also helps achieve optimum utilization and enhances ROI.